 Toggle: English / Spanish

 Dermatitis herpetiformis is an extremely itchy rash consisting of bumps and blisters.
-The rash is chronic, which means it continues over a long period.
+The rash is chronic (long-term), which means it continues over a long period.

 Dermatitis herpetiformis usually begins in people age 20 and older.
 Children can sometimes be affected.
 It is seen in both men and women.

-The cause is unknown.
-It is thought to be an
+The exact cause is unknown.
+It is an

 - Extremely itchy bumps or blisters, most often on the elbows, knees, back, and buttocks